stephband/dom/README.md

 ## dom

 All functions on `dom` are curried functions.
-Many are designed to be used as map or filter functions.
+Many are designed to be used as map or filter iterators.

 	// Collect all links with or containing `.my-icon` and
 	// stick them in a fragment.